ErikBean/cribbagePatch/README.md

 4. Fifteens could be computed faster by converting hand to integers FIRST!
 5. Redux gun middleware?
 6. Using  a magic string in an array is not the best way to restart pegging, instead just keep track of where last round ended in a separate metadata thing
+7. disable button after click!
+8. What if I do the pegging calc, and next action, in the SELECTOR ?

 Rules TODO / Roadmap:
 1. Hide/grey out previously pegged cards after first pegging round